banisterious/obsidian-oneirometrics/docs/developer/implementation/testing/metrics-note-test-plan.md

 **Description**: Fixed the Date Navigator modal not opening correctly and buttons not appearing.

 **Issues Fixed**:
-1. DateNavigatorModal not opening properly due to getDreamEntries() being undefined
+1. DateSelectionModal not opening properly due to getDreamEntries() being undefined
 2. Buttons not visible in the modal when it did open
 3. Error handling was minimal, with unhelpful error messages
 4. Modal would fail completely when no dream entries were available